mapbender/mapbender-documentation/en/book/database.rst

 So if your code wants to use a different database you have to define a second named database connection and always use that named database connection.
 Other than that, there's nothing to do.

-Here is an example for an database connection block in the config.yml with two connections:
+Here is an example for a database connection block in the config.yml with two connections:

 .. code-block:: yaml